callistaenterprise/k8s-tutorial/README.md

 `./get-portal-home.sh`

 * Perform a rolling upgrade of the quotes pods, which gradually replaces the old version instances of the pods with new version instances, without interrupting the quotes-service, and hence not affecting the portal home page.
+Run the following commands in the Kube-Cluster command window:

 `cd quotes`